 Director, District 1

 Vice President, Americas

 STATS Group International

 Manager, Graphics and Records Management

 Assistant Deputy Minister, Environment and Parks

-As executive director, Erik is responsible for building relationships between Alberta Data Partnerships (ADP) and its stakeholders, including the key partnerships with the Government of Alberta and AltaLIS.
-Under his leadership, ADP will work to develop accountabilities, increase the number of ADP licensed data sets, provide financial oversight, and implement project metrics to strengthen ADP’s sustainability and its ability to meet the mandate that ADP has with all its stakeholders and the people of Alberta.
-Erik, along with the president of ADP, serve on the Joint Venture Management Committee of AltaLIS.
+As executive director, Erik is responsible for building relationships between Alberta Data Partnerships (ADP) and its stakeholders, including the key partnerships with the Government of Alberta, Altalis, Abacus Datagraphics and MNC Ltd. Under his leadership, ADP will work to develop accountabilities, increase the number of ADP licensed data sets, provide financial oversight, and implement project metrics to strengthen ADP’s sustainability and its ability to meet the mandate that ADP has with all its stakeholders and the people of Alberta.
+Erik, along with the president of ADP, serve on the Joint Venture Management Committee of Altalis.

 To learn more about Alberta Data Partnerships and how we can help you, contact Erik.